d-t-w/netty-buffers/README.md

 * Number of PoolArena define by min of [available direct memory / chunksize / 2 / 3] | [2 \* cores]
 * If each PoolArena has no more than 3 PoolChunks then memory consumption should stay under 50%
 * ThreadLocal cache of (some) recently released buf and arena means:
-  * One thread only ever accesses one PoolArena
+  * One event-loop thread only ever accesses one PoolArena
   * Some buffers are not deallocated from the arena on release, ThreadLocal cached for later re-use
+  * If you have fewer event-loop threads than PoolArena, some arena are not utilized
 * Tiny, Small, and Normal sized allocations are all handled differently
 * Huge allocations (larger than chunk size) are allocated in a special Unpooled PoolChunk
 * In normal operation with small messages it's hard to get more than 3 PoolChunk in one PoolArena